justinbois/distribution-explorer-app/discrete/poisson.rst

 Parameters
 ----------

-The single parameter is the rate :math:`\lambda` of the rare events occurring.
+The single parameter is the rate :math:`\lambda` of the arrival of the Poisson process.

 ----